Reviews|March 1, 2026|Francis

 The trade-off is that the interface feels more clinical than consumer-friendly.
 It is not ugly, but it is definitely built for people who care more about data accuracy than cute animations.
 Over 10 million downloads and a HIPAA-compliant pro tier speak to its credibility.

 Pricing: Free tier available.
-Gold subscription is about $49.99/year.
+Gold subscription is about $29.99/month.

 Pros: